GSA/digitalgov.gov/content/events/2022/07/2022-07-29-2022-federal-plain-language-summit.md

 * Why it’s important to set expectations early regarding the editorial process and deadlines;
 * What to do if a reviewer suggests edits that are complex or full of jargon, and how to handle it if you disagree with a particular edit;
 * Suggestions for keeping feedback from multiple reviewers straight; and
-* How to be a good reviewer yourself
+* How to be a good reviewer yourself.

 By the end of the talk, participants will have a toolbox of practical suggestions for approaching stakeholders and managing their feedback.
 The talk will also include examples from the presenter’s personal experience working with hundreds of reviewers on plain language materials.
 The presentation will be followed by Q&As from the audience.